 Faneema offers its culinary knives in sets, most of them anchored by an 8-inch chef knife.
 “We do have some sets with an 8-inch and a 6-inch,” Janice said.
 “We do make some 10-inch, but we’ve found that the bigger knives aren’t as popular.”

 The company has just brought out a new set that also includes a filet-style knife.
 “Damascus doesn’t have any give to it, but it has the slender knife that goes to a very sharp point,” Janice said.
 “All of our knives have a paring/utility knife with a 4.5-inch blade, and we’re going to try to get in a 3.5-inch paring.”
 Some sets also include a cleaver.

-The newest set, FC3124, includes the cleaver, an 8-inch chef knife, 6-inch filet knife, 6-inch chef knife, and a 4-inch paring knife, all with pakkawood handles.
+The newest set, FC3124, includes the cleaver, an 8-inch chef knife, a 6-inch filet knife, a 6-inch chef knife, and a 4-inch paring knife, all with Pakkawood handles.
 The five-knife set will retail for $325.

 Faneema also has the ability to do custom orders or create custom sets for retailers and can create custom pieces for individual customers.
 “We can imprint.
 We can etch their name on it; we can do all of that,” Janice said.
 “It takes around three months to create a custom piece.”

 For more information, call Janice Abbas at 469.388.7343, email firstname.lastname@example.org or visit www.faneemacutlery.com.